 Libel has been considered a civil law issue since 2001.
 Defamation is a matter of civil law; plaintiffs must prove that journalists purposely disseminated defamatory information and malice.
-One panelist mentioned an attempt to criminalize libel in November 2018-which the relevant committee swiftly rejected.
-Another panelist, a media lawyer, confirmed that regularly-once every two to three years since 2001-someone submits a draft law to criminalize libel.
+Rozkladay mentioned an attempt to criminalize libel in November 2018-which the relevant committee swiftly rejected.
+Lyudmyla Pankratova, a media lawyer with the Regional Press Development Institute (RPDI), confirmed that regularly-once every two to three years since 2001-someone submits a draft law to criminalize libel.

-Despite many lawsuits requesting high damages filed recently, the courts tend to deny these sums, said a panelist.
-For example, Pavlo Demchyna, deputy head of the Security Service of Ukraine, regularly files lawsuits-he has filed over

-20 against journalists and civic activists since 2017.
+Despite many lawsuits requesting high damages filed recently, the courts tend to deny these sums, Pankratova said.
+For example, Pavlo Demchyna, deputy head of the Security Service of Ukraine, regularly files lawsuits-he has filed over 20 against journalists and civic activists since 2017.
 Although he either loses them or does not show up in court, he keeps journalists on edge.
 The courts also accept lawsuits for Facebook posts.

-A panelist added that the author and site owner are liable for publication of false or defamatory content.
+Vynokur added that the author and site owner are liable for publication of false or defamatory content.
 However, any plaintiff must fully identify them to bring a claim-a process that can be complicated due to lack of transparency in online media ownership.

-One panelist stressed that access to public information worsened in 2018.
-Another confirmed that despite solid legislation and a progressive stance by the courts, technical reasons impede access.
+Sydorenko stressed that access to public information worsened in 2018.
+Pankratova confirmed that despite solid legislation and a progressive stance by the courts, technical reasons impede access.
 Journalists may appeal rejections but must pay a court fee, from UAH 700 (\$26) for individuals or up to UAH 1700 (\$64) for legal entities.
-These fees are proving to be a real deterrent; they noticed a substantial drop in the number of lawsuits since 2016, and authorities use the prospect of these court fees to withhold information from journalists and media outlets.
+These fees are proving to be a real deterrent; she noticed a substantial drop in the number of lawsuits since 2016, and authorities use the prospect of these court fees to withhold information from journalists and media outlets.

-"I assume the government is not interested in protecting journalists and punishing the assailants in order to rely on physical aggression against journalists during the upcoming elections."
+"I assume the government is not interested in protecting journalists and punishing the assailants in order to rely on physical aggression against journalists during the upcoming elections," Tomilenko said.

 Administrative prosecution also has become less effective since the new ombudsperson, Lyudmyla Denysova, was appointed in March 2018; she is considered less knowledgeable and active in using this mechanism.
-One panelist confirmed that Denysova denied-for unlawful reasons-the complaint of a journalist denied information by a local municipal enterprise.
-The head of Rivne oblast's administration refused, following the journalist's investigation, to comment or provide any information verbally to the journalists.
+Torbich confirmed that Denysova denied-for unlawful reasons-the complaint of a journalist denied information by a local municipal enterprise.
+The head of Rivne oblast's administration refused, following the journalist's investigation, to comment or provide any information verbally to the Chetverta Vlada journalists.

-The panelist added, however, that Ukraine should be proud of numerous public databases now available in machine-readable format online, such as company registers, real estate, court decisions, eprocurement, and state treasury transactions.
+Pankratova added, however, that Ukraine should be proud of numerous public databases now available in machine-readable format online, such as company registers, real estate, court decisions, e-procurement, and state treasury transactions.